X-NUCLEO-IKS02A1 shield - MEMS microphone

 This sample enables the digital MEMS microphone on X-NUCLEO-IKS02A1 shields

-This sample provides an example of how to acquire audio through the digital MEMS microphones on X-NUCLEO-IKS02A1 shield.
+This sample provides an example of how to acquire audio through the digital MEMS microphone on X-NUCLEO-IKS02A1 shield.
 The microphone generates a PDM stream which is acquired through I2S.
 The PDM stream is then converted to PCM using the OpenPDM2PCM library available in zephyrproject/modules/hal/st/audio/microphone.

 This sample communicates over I2C with the X-NUCLEO-IKS02A1 shield stacked on a board with an Arduino connector.